gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 faults to look for) and asked to match particular comments against particular lines of code.
-For example, the student can be told that there are two indentation errors and one bad variable name, and asked to point them out; if she is more advanced, she uld be given half a dozen kinds of remarks she could make about the code without guidance as to how many of each she should find.
+For example, the student can be told that there are two indentation errors and one bad variable name, and asked to point them out; if she is more advanced, she could be given half a dozen kinds of remarks she could make about the code without guidance as to how many of each she should find.
 As with **tracing values**, this is easiest for students to do when presented as a table, which we